shubhamchopra/shubhamchopra.github.io/about.rst

 title: About
 ---

 My name is Shubham Chopra.
-I write code.
+I currently work at [Bloomberg](http://www.bloomberg.com/).
 I have some experience writing Java, Scala and am currently learning Haskell.

 My interests are mostly around distributed computing.